phueb/GroundedLang/README.md

 Each action is uniquely associated with a single verb, which is 1, 2, or 3 required arguments.
 The set of required arguments is called the theta-grid.
-The first argument, which is also always the first in the linear ordering of words in a sentence, is called `X`.
+The 1st argument, which is also always the 1st in the linear ordering of words in a sentence, is called `X`.
-The second argument, which is also always the second in the linear ordering of words in a sentence, is called `Y`.
+The 2nd argument, which is also always the 2nd in the linear ordering of words in a sentence, is called `Y`.
-The third argument, which is also always the second in the linear ordering of words in a sentence, is called `Z`.
+The 3rd argument, which is also always the 3rd in the linear ordering of words in a sentence, is called `Z`.

 #### Definiteness